markhuot/synapse/README.md

 Lastly, you need to configure your HTTP handler.
 Within a Laravel application this is typically done in `resources/js/app.js` but any entrypoint will do.

+here is an example of configuring Synapse with Inertia/React,

 ```js
 import { router } from '@inertiajs/react';
 import { setRequestHandler } from 'synapse/php';